julyfun/how-to/softwares-and-tools/zerotier/build-your-zerotier-lan-for-mac-win-and-wsl-and-android.md

 - author: "Julyfun MacOS14.5 M1"
 - assume-you-know: [computer]

-# Build your zerotier LAN for mac, win and wsl
+# Build your zerotier LAN for mac, win and wsl and android

 - Basic tutorial : https://github.com/xubiaolin/docker-zerotier-planet
     - `200 Join OK` on windows but windows is not listed in webui?